 True scorpions range in size from about 1 inch to well over 7 inches in length.

-How Do Scorpions Look Like?
+What Do Scorpions Look Like?

 True scorpions range in color from light yellowish tan to very dark brown.
 They are easily identified by their large front claws and their long, narrow tail, tipped by a pointed stinger.
 One of the most dangerous varieties is slender and yellow with two dark stripes on its back.